ageyev/ageyev.github.io/docs/Holy-Land/territory.md

 draft: false
 tags: [Israel]
 slug: borders_and_territory_of_israel
+description: "Where are Israel's borders according to international law, and what Israel really occupies"
+lang: en
 ---

 # Where are Israel's borders and what is Israel actually occupying

 ## Applicable Norms of International Law